Agoriz/.github/profile/README.md

 Agoriz is a technology organization dedicated to building decentralized infrastructure that empowers individuals with financial sovereignty, privacy, and true freedom.

-Founded on the principles of agorism and peer-to-peer exchange, Agoriz develops open-source protocols and tools designed to eliminate intermediaries, custody risks, and surveillance in digital payments and beyond.
+Founded on the principles of agorism and peer-to-peer exchange, Agoriz develops protocols and tools designed to eliminate intermediaries, custody risks, and surveillance in digital payments and beyond.

 We envision a world where every person controls their own digital assets and data without relying on centralized platforms or permissioned systems.